angularsen/UnitsNet/README.md

 * Rename all .sln and .csproj files beginning with `UnitsNet.something` to `OasysUnits.something`
 * Copy all files from `.\CustomOasys\` into the root folder
 * Check differences in .csproj files and only commit the lines regarding `PackageId`, `Version`, `Authors`, `Title`, `Description`, `Copyright`, `RepositoryUrl`, `PackageIcon`, `PackageProjectUrl`, `PackageTags` and `PackageReleaseNotes`
-* In a terminal change directory to `.\CodeGen\` and run `dotnet run -- --skip-nano-framwork true` to regenerate the source code (running `.\generate-code.bat` will throw an error, but is actually generating all required files)
+* In a terminal change directory to `.\CodeGen\` and run `dotnet run -- --skip-nano-framework true` to regenerate the source code (running `.\generate-code.bat` could throw an error, but is actually generating all required files)
 * Update assembly versions and package release notes in .csproj files

 ### How to add additional or modify units, tests, etc.